 Breast implants that are too big for the amount of breast tissue or skin can cause problems.
 For example, your breasts may droop or sag earlier with implants that are too large.
 Implants that are too large can also cause implant extrusion, skin wrinkling, infection, and hematoma.
 You may be able to feel folds on the implant created by it being squeezed too tightly by the surrounding tissue and skin.
 If you do not have enough skin, and it is stretched too thin over the implant, you may be able to feel or see the edges of the implant under your skin surface after surgery.
-As shown in Figure 6, the Implants come with either a smooth shell (outer sac) or a textured shell.
-Sientra Implants are available in a variety of shapes and sizes, with either a smooth or textured surface(see Table 5 for complete portfolio).
-You and your surgeon can choose the Sientra round or shaped implant option that best suits your individual needs.
+As shown in Figure 65, the Implants come with either a smooth shell (outer sac) or a textured shell.

-Figure 6.
-Photographs of smooth and texture d Sientra implant styles
+Figure 5.
+Photographs of smooth and textured Sientra implant styles